New Physical Activity Guidelines Urge Americans: Move More, Sit Less

 - Every day: move more, sit less.
 Remember, something is better than nothing.

-- Every week: at least 150 to 300 minutes of moderate to vigorous aerobic activity, throughout the week
+- Every week: at least 150 to 300 minutes of moderate to vigorous aerobic activity throughout the week

 - 2+ days/week: muscle-strengthening activities that use all major muscle groups